Dear readers of ADxS.org, please forgive the disruption.

 21.5.
 Openness to experience

-• Not significantly increased; if, more likely in inattention and more likely in children1
+• Not significantly increased; if so, more likely for inattention and more likely for children1

 • Tends to increase with attention and inhibition problems2

-• Slightly decreased with increased delay discounting and atypical working memory / verbal fluency2
+• Slightly reduced with increased delay discounting and atypical working memory / verbal fluency2

 • Openness to experience correlates with personality traits of other assessment instruments: